ashie404/JavaDungeons/README.md

 ### Texture Rights

 Most textures are ripped from Minecraft: Dungeons.
-All rights go to the MC: Dungeons team.
+All Dungeons texture rights go to the MC: Dungeons team (except for custom textures like seen in the Dimensional Rectifier).
 Some have to be composited together manually by me due to how they handle texturing and materials in Dungeons, and there are a few textures that I've partially handcrafted based on what I've seen in the game because I can't find a texture file or material definition for it.
 All models are either based off model definitions from the game, or estimated from what they look like in the game.

 ### Naming of blocks